The last resorts? Minnesota vacation spots dwindle, but survivors say they're thriving

-ST. PAUL — Tens of thousands of vacationers packed up their cars this week and traveled to resorts, cabins and campgrounds around the state to celebrate Independence Day.
+ST. PAUL, Minn. — Tens of thousands of vacationers packed up their cars this week and traveled to resorts, cabins and campgrounds around the state to celebrate Independence Day.

 And they flocked to fewer resorts than parents and grandparents making the trips had access to in decades prior.